MoonLight314/MoonLight314.github.io/_posts/2021-06-21-DCGAN_Paper_Review_EN.md

 <br>

-* Batch Normalization의 목적은 Gradient Vanishing / Gradient Exploding을 방지하기 위함입니다.
+* The purpose of Batch Normalization is to prevent Gradient Vanishing / Gradient Exploding.

 <br>

-* Batch Normalization가 나오기 이전에도 Activation Function을 ReLU를 사용한다던지, Weight Initialization을 할 때, He or Xavier initialization을 사용하곤 했습니다.
+* Even before Batch Normalization, ReLU was used for the activation function or He or Xavier initialization was used for weight initialization.

 <br>

-* Batch Normalization은 이런 간접적인 방식과는 다르게 Training 과정에 직접적으로 관여하면서 Gradient Vanishing / Gradient Exploding을 억제합니다.
+* Unlike those indirect methods, Batch Normalization suppresses Gradient Vanishing / Gradient Exploding while directly participating in the training process.

 <br>

-* 자세한 설명은 아래 Link를 참조해 주시기 바랍니다.
+* Please refer to the link below for detailed explanation.

   [A Gentle Introduction to Batch Normalization for Deep Neural Networks](https://machinelearningmastery.com/batch-normalization-for-training-of-deep-neural-networks/)